|This article is a proposal|

 Catalan has two classes of articles, the definite and indefinite.
 These change according to number and gender.

 As in *here*'s Spanish or in Narbonosc, there is also a neuter article, "o", which is used to turn adjectives or verbs into abstract nouns.
-In Western Catalan, the masculine article "e" is replaced by "o", and there is a distinction in the plural between masculine "os" and feminine "as".
-The elided form s' points to the article's historical derivation from the Latin demonstrative "ipsum", a feature also found in Sardinian and the Provençal dialect of Narbonosc.
+In Western Catalan, like in Aragonese, the masculine article "e" is replaced by "o", and the plural forms are masculine "os" and feminine "as".
+In some dialects, particularly those of the Balearic islands and Northern Catalonia, the elided form is instead "s'" like in regional variants of the Provençal dialect of Narbonósc and Sardinian; this points to the article's derivation from Latin ipsum in these dialects.

 Like in the Gallo-Italic languages or Portuguese, Catalan requires a definite article before names.
 However, a distinct form is used, shown in this table: